Italian Subjunctive Tenses: How to Match Them With the Main Clause

 Main clause in the conditional: vorrei che, avrei voluto che

 The logic: vorrei is grammatically a conditional but pragmatically a softened wish about something not yet real.
-Italian treats “not yet real” as the same zone as “no longer present”, and reaches for the imperfetto subjunctive.
+Italian treats «not yet real» the same way it treats «no longer present», and both trigger the imperfetto or trapassato subjunctive.

 Main clause in the future: penserò che (rare but real)